NKI-AI/direct/projects/cvpr2022_recurrentvarnet/README.rst

 Training
 --------

-The standard training command ``direct train`` can be used for training.
-Configurations can be found in the project folder.
+After downloading the data to ``<data_root>` the standard training command ``direct train`` can be used for training.
+Configurations can be found in the `project folder https://github.com/NKI-AI/direct/tree/cvpr22-experiments/projects/cvpr2022_recurrentvarnet>`_.

-After downloading the data to ``<data_root>`` a command such as the one below is used to train our proposed model on the Calgary Campinas Dataset:
+To train our proposed model on the Calgary Campinas Dataset:

 .. code-block:: bash